MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/directlake-overview.md

 ## Prerequisites

-Direct Lake is supported on Power BI Premium F and P SKUs only.
-It's not supported on Power BI Pro, Premium Per User, or Power BI Embedded A SKUs.
+Direct Lake is supported on Power BI Premium P and Microsoft Fabric F SKUs only.
+It's not supported on Power BI Pro, Premium Per User, or Power BI Embedded A/EM SKUs.

 #### Lakehouse